Home · Colorado · Utah · American landscapes · Alaska & Canada · Europe · Vacations · Hiking guides

 Returning to the Highline from the overlook, it's possible to either backtrack to Logan Pass (15 miles in all, this is what we did), continue on toward Granite Chalet and descend to The Loop further West along the Going-to-the-Sun road (13 miles), or cross Swiftcurrent Pass and descend into the Many Glacier area emerging at the Swiftcurrent Motor Lodge (17 miles).

-You can also hike to the lake and glacier themselves.
-Upper Grinnell Lake is an 11 mile roundtrip from Many Glacier, though you can cut off much of the distance (but none of the climbing) by taking a boat to the head of Lake Josephine.
-This trail is extremely scenic but also very popular - not just busy but actually crowded if you happen to hike at the same time as a ranger-led trip.
-From the shore the lake and glacier are starkly beautiful, and it's easy enough to hop across the outlet stream and reach the foot of the glacier.
-If you're only going to see the lake once though, it's the view from on high that you shouldn't miss.
+You can also hike to the foot of the lake and the glacier themselves.
+Upper Grinnell Lake is an 11 mile roundtrip from Many Glacier.
+This trail is extremely scenic but also very popular, especially if you happen to hike at the same time as a ranger-led trip.
+From the shore the lake and glacier are starkly beautiful, and late in the season (depending on how much snow there's been the previous winter) it may be possible to hop across the outlet stream and reach the foot of the glacier.

 Cracker Lake